Welcome to EstateMate User Guide!

 2. Download the latest .jar file from here.

-3. Copy the file to the folder you want to use as the home folder for your application.
+3. Copy the file to the folder you want to use as the home folder.
+This is the folder where you would like to keep the .jar file for access, and where the app will store its data files.

-4. Open a command terminal, cd into the folder you put the jar file in, and use the java -jar estatemate.jar command to run the application.
+6. Use cd [folder path] to navigate into the folder you put the jar file in, and use the java -jar estatemate.jar command to run the application.

 Some example commands you can try: